-European Prison Rules, p.
+139 European Prison Rules, p.
 60.4: "Punishment shall not include a total prohibition on family contact."
-Also, CPT, Report on the visit to Austria, 2009, p.
-103 and Hungary, 2009, p.
-113.

-Sentenced Prisoners showes that the prohibition on family contact is used as a disciplinary measure, and applied when a person is sentenced to solitary confinement.
-It is necessary to ensure that persons serving a sentence of solitary confinement have the right to visits from family members and other close persons.
+Also, for Sentenced Prisoners showes that the prohibition on family contact is used as a disciplinary measure, and applied when a person is sentenced to solitary confinement.
+140 It is necessary to ensure that persons serving a sentence of solitary confinement have the right to visits from family members and other close persons.
 This guarantee is particularly important for the detection and prevention of ill-treatment, since one of the well known techniques of concealing injuries implies isolation of an injured person in solitary confinement for up to a month.

 In the case of a serious disciplinary violation of self-injury, prisoner shall be imposed a sanction of solitary confinement.
 However, self-injury is often a symptom of psychiatric or psychological disorder, and should therefore be approached from the therapeutic perspective, rather than disciplinary.
 Prisoner should be examined by a medical specialist immediately after inflicting self-harm, and, if needed, undergo medical treatment, or, if not, be imposed the prescribed sanction.
 Isolation of persons who inflict self-harm due to mental disorder can lead to deterioration of their condition.
-Legislation should be specified in view of that, as the CPT recommended the Croatian authorities in 2007.
+Persons who inflict self-harm due to mental disorder can lead to deterioration of their condition.
 Although the Law on Execution of Criminal Sanctions (Art.
-56, para 1) states that, "if necessary", a medical opinion shall be obtained prior to the imposition of disciplinary sanctions, it should be specified that in the case of self-injury, it is obligatory to obtain a medical opinion prior to initiating disciplinary procedure.
+56, para 1) states that, if necessary, a medical opinion shall be obtained prior to the imposition of disciplinary sanctions, it should be specified that in the case of self-injury, it is obligatory to obtain a medical opinion prior to initiating disciplinary procedure.

-4.2.
-Solitary confinement
+4.2 Solitary confinement

-uropean Prison Rules allow solitary confinement "only in exceptional cases" and "for a specified period of time which shall be as short as possible" (p.
+European Prison Rules allow solitary confinement "only in exceptional cases" and "for a specified period of time which shall be as short as possible" (p.
 60.5).
 In Montenegro, a convicted person may be sentenced to solitary confinement for up to 30 days.
 In the case of conditional sentencing and revocation of that sanction for new violations, a person may be sentenced to a maximum of 45 days.
-144 The CPT has recommended that the maximum sentence of 30 or 45 days in solitary confinement should be lowered, treatment of an inmate in solitary confinement improved and that contact with family during the sentence should not be prohibited.
-The CPT informed the Montenegrin authorities that 30 days of continuous solitary confinement is too long a period and that "under no circumstances should such a period of placement in a disciplinary cell be prolonged without there being an interruption", recommending appropriate regulatory amendments.
+144 The CPT has recommended that the maximum sentence of 30 or 45 days in solitary confinement should be lowered, treatment of an inmate in solitary confinement improved and that contact with family during the sentence should not be prohibited.145 The CPT informed the Montenegrin authorities that 30 days of continuous solitary confinement is too long a period and that "under no circumstances should such a period of placement in a disciplinary cell be prolonged without there being an interruption", recommending appropriate regulatory amendments.
 146 For instance, the maximum duration of solitary confinement in Serbia is 15 days, and it can be extended for up to 30 days in case of the consolidation of sentences.
 In Croatia, the maximum duration of stay in solitary confinement is 21 days.
 147 Although, as observed in practice, persons sent to solitary confinement in the Institution for Sentenced Prisoners often serve half their sentence in a solitary confinement cell and return to regular regime, it is certainly necessary to meet the CPT recommendation and lower the maximum duration of solitary confinement.